sunisho/shomediablog/content/post/stopping-trump.md

 Below are some resources to help figure out what to act on and how.

-* <a href="https://jenniferhofmann.com/home/weekly-action-checklist-democrats-independents-republicans-conscience/" target="blank">Jen Hofmann's Weekly Action Guide</a><br>Jen Hofmann writes blogs and helps small businesses with social media.
-She also curates a fantastic weekly email that walks over 60,000 subscribers through everything we can do to act on the issues we care about. <br><br><b>Join Jen's email list and each week, pick one action and do it.</b><br><br> <i><a href="https://docs.google.com/document/d/1ce_E6UVC49tdG46iavx-6r6RXZ3hooIorhCKgaw1lsM/preview?usp=sharing&sle=true" target="blank">Here</a> is the checklist for the week of February 19, 2017.</i><br><br>
 * <a href="https://5calls.org" target="blank">5Calls</a><br>There is no better tool to help you call your Members of Congress.
 Visit the website, put in your zip code, and pick your issue.
 It gives you the number you need to call, the message, and moves you onto the next.
 You can do one of these calls each week.<br><br><b>Visit 5calls.org each week and pick one issue to call your Members of Congress about.</b>
+* <a href="https://jenniferhofmann.com/home/weekly-action-checklist-democrats-independents-republicans-conscience/" target="blank">Jen Hofmann's Weekly Action Guide</a><br>Jen Hofmann writes blogs and helps small businesses with social media.
+She also curates a fantastic weekly email that walks over 60,000 subscribers through everything we can do to act on the issues we care about. <br><br><b>Join Jen's email list and each week, pick one action and do it.</b><br><br> <i><a href="https://docs.google.com/document/d/1nwEOC0VHatbLvvMoQV-L_jVv_ne_nl1YSE4CUXiKZTk/preview" target="blank">Here</a> is the checklist for the week of February 26, 2017.</i><br><i><a href="https://drive.google.com/file/d/0Bw-N0ib40Qm7NktkalNjX2R5WWc/view" target="blank">Here</a> is a pocket action guide you can print and fill out and keep with you at all times.</i><br><br>

 # STEP 3: GET OFF SOCIAL MEDIA.

 There are other ways to connect with others that want to take a stand.
 There are other ways to stay informed.
 Social Media is more detrimental than productive these days.
 It's depressing, and the fleeting satisfaction you get when you see someone else post your thoughts, or when you yourself are echoed by your social chamber, doesn't really help in the long run.

-#### What you see on Facebook is <a href="http://graphics.wsj.com/blue-feed-red-feed/" target="blank">what you want to see</a>, and nothing more.
+#### What you see on Facebook is only what <a href="http://graphics.wsj.com/blue-feed-red-feed/" target="blank">Facebook thinks you want to see</a>, and nothing more.

 I use these platforms for specific reasons, but try to stay off them otherwise: